Curved Page Divider

 Standard Maintenance Costs

-While this may sound like a fee to have your oil changed, it is much more impactful.
+While this may sound like a fee for having your oil changed, it is actually much more impactful.
 Most foster parents rely on this stipend to help offset the cost of caring for a foster child, and while it can be broadly interpreted, there are specific expenditures it is meant to cover.

 This stipend is meant to help cover the cost of food, clothing, school supplies, shelter (i.e., rent, mortgage, etc.), insurance, and other "incidentals," according to the Virginia Department of Social Services.